mjgs/mjgs.github.io/_posts/2020/2020-10-30-github-actions-for-custom-content-workflows.md

 ---
 I’ve spent the past few weeks making some updates to the build system of the latest incarnation of my long running [linkblog](https://links.markjgsmith.com), now a statically generated website.
 In doing so I had my first chance to try out [GitHub Actions](https://github.com/features/actions) and what I discovered is an extremely versatile tool that makes it possible to create a very wide variety of software developer workflows, centering predominantly around coding activities.

 I believe another area where Github Actions might be very effective is in modern collaborative workflows for content creators.
-And this is happening now, because of the recent resurgence of building static websites in a way refered to as the [jamstack](https://jamstack.org).
+And this is happening now because of the recent resurgence of building static websites in a way refered to as the [Jamstack](https://jamstack.org).

 In this post I’m going to describe the pieces of the puzzle, and the types of workflows that are possible, but without a lot of the complicated jargon.